Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

-This method may be slightly more sanitary, but hose connections are prone to leaking and I wouldn’t feel comfortable pumping raw sewage through my house to save a few bucks on having to pay to dump the black and gray tanks at a proper facility.
+This method may be slightly more sanitary, but hose connections are prone to leaking and I wouldn’t feel comfortable pumping raw sewage through my house to save a few bucks on having to pay to dump the black tank and gray tank at a proper facility.

 Another factor to consider when using a macerator pump is the cost.
 I have seen these units sell anywhere from $49.99 to $249.00 dollars.
-Additionally, several connectors are needed as are hoses and this add even more costs.
-If I to decide to use this method, I would probably purchase a higher-end model in the hopes that it would be the least likely to fail or leak which would cause even more issues for you to deal with, such as clean-up and sanitizing a contaminated area.
+Additionally, several connectors are needed as are hoses, and this adds even more costs.
+If I do decide to use this method, I would probably purchase a higher-end model in the hopes that it would be the least likely to fail or leak which would cause even more issues for you to deal with, such as clean-up and sanitizing a contaminated area.

 Have you ever walked through your yard or around the outskirts of your home and found one of these in the grass?
 This is the cover to a septic cleanout pipe also known as a Charlotte Pipe.
 While these ports are generally not used to pump out your septic tank, they do allow an easy access port for various maintenance duties that might need to be performed on your septic system during your home ownership.

-Although rarely used, these pipes are an excellent way to drain most RVs because they are directly connected into your home septic tank or it’s municipal wastewater treatment system.
-Using this method to empty an RV’s gray and black water systems would certainly be my preferred method if I really felt it was necessary to bring sewage home with me.
+Although rarely used, these pipes are an excellent way to drain most RVs because they are directly connected to your home septic tank or its municipal wastewater treatment system.
+Using this method to empty an RV’s gray tank and RV black water tank systems would certainly be my preferred method if I really felt it was necessary to bring sewage home with me.

 I wouldn’t have an issue draining my gray and black tanks into a Charlotte pipe, but I would pass on the macerator pump method and of course the hand-held bucket method.
-Those two methods are just unsanitary, unnecessary and frankly, I have a hard time believing any serious RV or DIY writer out there would endorse those two methods for your RV’s sewage disposal.
+Those two methods are just unsanitary, and unnecessary and frankly, I have a hard time believing any serious RV or DIY writer out there would endorse those two methods for your RV’s sewage disposal.
 Yet, here they are doing just that.